| |

 Yes, yes, yes, I’m pretty loyal to Marriott.
 BUT here’s a “quick hit” that’s good to know about…

-Maui’s flagship luxury resort, The Grand Wailea, is a Waldorf Astoria hotel which is owned by Hilton.
+One of Maui’s most famous luxury resorts, The Grand Wailea, is a Waldorf Astoria hotel which is owned by Hilton.
 If you scout around a bit, you can usually find it available for as low as 110K points per night.
 Right now, the sign up bonus on this Hilton Honors (Amex) is 155K.

 And one of the Hilton loyalty program’s stand out features (to me) is that members can transfer points to one another without a limit (Marriott caps the number of points you can transfer to someone at 100K per year).